-Matt Lauer & Wife ‘Living Separate Lives’ After He Reportedly Offered Her $5 Mil To Stay In Marriage
+Matt Lauer & Wife ‘Living Separately’ After He Reportedly Offered Her $5 Mil To Stay In Marriage

-It seems money CAN buy love?
-Matt Lauer reportedly offered Annette Roque millions to call off their divorce over a decade ago, and they’ve been living apart ever since.
+After Annette Roque filed for divorce from Matt Lauer over a decade ago, citing ‘cruel’ treatment, he reportedly offered her millions to call it off.
+They’ve been living apart since.

 So, were The Beatles right or wrong on this one?
-The Fab Four hit the top of the charts with “Can’t Buy Me Love,” but Matt Lauer, 59, may have proved them wrong, according to the Page Six report that claims he paid his wife Annette Roque five million dollars to pull the divorce papers she filed in 2006.
+The Fab Four hit the top of the charts with “Can’t Buy Me Love,” but Matt Lauer, 59, may have proved them wrong, according to the Page Six report that claims he paid his wife Annette Roque, 52, five million dollars to pull the divorce papers she filed in 2006.
 Matt reportedly offered Annette, 50, a post-nuptial agreement for a rumored $5 mil if she called off the divorce.
 “Matt needed to stay in the marriage to keep his reputation as America’s nicest dad,” a source told Page Six.

 “He is in fact a great, and very doting dad to his kids, but he is also a terrible husband,” the insider added.
 Considering Matt reportedly cheated on Annette “regularly,” calling him a “terrible husband” would be an understatement.
 However, Matt and Annette apparently set up some kind of arrangement that made their fractured marriage work — one that had them stay far, far away from each other.
 Matt and Annette, another source told Page Six, have been living “separate lives” for the past decade.
 Annette has stayed in the couple’s “ritzy” Sag Harbor, Long Island property – aka the Hamptons — while Matt has camped out in their Park Avenue apartment during the weeks he worked at NBC.